 GBI uses Value-at-Risk (VaR) analysis as a risk measure for market risk on the trading book, in order to assess the adequacy of the capital allocated under Pillar I and in the daily limit monitoring process.
-VaR quantifies the maximum loss that could occur due to changes in risk factors (e.g. interest rates, foreign exchange rates, equity prices, etc.) for a time interval of one day, with a confidence level of 99%.
+VaR quantifies the maximum loss that could occur due to changes in risk factors (e.g., interest rates, foreign exchange rates, equity prices, etc.) for a time interval of one day, with a confidence level of 99%.
 This amount is multiplied by square root of 10 and multiplication factor of three (as a result of the daily back tests) in order to calculate the required capital.
 Limits based on VaR are defined and monitored periodically.

 ALCO bears the overall responsibility for the market risk and sets the limits at product or desk levels.
-Treasury Department actively manages the market risk within the limits provided by ALCO.
-Middle Office (MO) and ICU, which are both established as independent control bodies, monitor and followup all trading transactions and positions on an on-going basis.
+Global Markets Department actively manages the market risk within the limits provided by ALCO.
+Middle Office (MO) and ICU, which are both established as independent control bodies, monitor and follow-up all trading transactions and positions on an on-going basis.
 Trading activities are followed-up as per the position, stop-loss, sensitivity and VaR limits set by ALCO.
 Single transaction and price tolerance limits have been established in order to minimize the operational risks involved in the trading processes.
-RMD is responsible for the maintenance of internal models, monitoring of risk based limits and performing stress tests and presenting the results to the related committees.
+RMD is responsible for the maintenance of internal models, monitoring of risk-based limits and performing stress tests and presenting the results to the related committees.

 VaR is supplemented by stress tests and scenario analyses in order to determine the effects of potential extreme market developments on the value of market risk sensitive exposures.
 Stress tests have the advantage of out-of-model analyses of the trading book.
 Hypothetical or historical scenarios are chosen and applied to the Bank's position regularly.
 These scenarios are reviewed periodically and updated when necessary.
-Currently the stress tests include 'factor push' type of tests where shocks are applied to the key market factors, as well as stress tests where historical scenarios such as the 2001 crisis in Turkey and the 2008 Lehman collapse are applied to the Bank's current portfolio.
+Currently the stress tests include 'factor push' type of tests where shocks are applied to the key market factors, as well as stress tests where historical scenarios such as the 2001 crisis in Turkey and the 2008 Lehman collapse are applied to the Bank's current portfolio

-GBI manages the currency risk and interest rate risk in line with the policies and risk appetite set by the Supervisory Board.
+GBI manages currency risk and interest rate risk in line with the policies and the risk appetite set by the Supervisory Board.
 GBI uses FX hedging derivatives such as currency swaps, currency forward contracts and cross currency interest rate swaps in convertible currencies to manage the currency risk inherent to the balance sheet, and uses duration gap and sensitivity analyses for the quantification of interest rate risk.
-The outcomes of these analyses are used in decision making processes for hedging and pricing.
-GBI uses interest rate swaps, cross currency swaps and forward rate agreements to hedge interest rate risk in major currencies in her banking book by converting the short term/floating interest into fixed interest or converting fixed interest into short term/floating interest, depending on the composition of the balance sheet.
-To avoid accounting mismatches due to differences in valuation between derivatives used for hedging and hedged items, GBI applies cost price hedge accounting according to Dutch Accounting Standards.
-GBI tests the effectiveness based on the critical terms comparison method, where the critical terms of the hedging instrument are compared with the terms of the hedged item.
+The outcomes of these analyses are used in decision-making processes for hedging and pricing.
+GBI uses interest rate swaps to hedge interest rate risk in major currencies in her banking book by converting the short term/floating interest into fixed interest or converting fixed interest into short term/floating interest, depending on the composition of the balance sheet.
+To avoid accounting mismatches due to differences in valuation between derivatives used for hedging and hedged items, GBI applies hedge accounting in accordance with IAS 39 as allowed under the newly adopted standard IFRS 9.
+GBI tests the effectiveness of cashflow hedges based on the critical terms comparison method, where the critical terms of the hedging instrument are compared with the terms of the hedged item.
+For fair value hedges the effectiveness is measures by means of a regression analysis test on a cumulative basis.
+Further information may be found in the section on Significant Accounting Policies in GBI's "Annual Report 2018".